Fenham

-Fenham is an area of the west-end of Newcastle upon Tyne, England.
+Fenham is an area of the west-end of Newcastle upon Tyne, in the county of Tyne and Wear, England.
 It lies to the west of the city centre, and is bounded on the north and east by a large area of open land known as the Town Moor.
 To the south lies Benwell, West Denton lies to the west, Blakelaw and Cowgate to the north, and Arthur's Hill and Spital Tongues to the east.
+Until 1974 it was in Northumberland.

 As of 2018, the area covers two wards of Newcastle: Wingrove Ward, and West Fenham Ward.

 Fenham grew up as a separate township from Newcastle, lying on the western outskirts of the city.
 Much of the land originally belonged to religious charitable institutions, and there are covenant restrictions on the building of any licensed premises.

 History

 Fenham was part of the manor of Elswick in the Barony of Bolam until the lands were passed into the ownership of the Knights Templar in 1185.
 Following the suppression of the Templars in 1307 the manor of Fenham was transferred to the Knights Hospitaller in 1313.
 In the intervening years it is recorded that coal mines on the site were leased to the town's Corporation.

+Fenham was formerly a township in the parish of Newcastle-St. Andrew, in 1866 Fenham became a separate civil parish, on 1 April 1914 the parish was abolished to form Newcastle upon Tyne.
+In 1911 the parish had a population of 1049.
+It is now in the unparished area of Newcastle upon Tyne.